fhgggtyf/Software-Architecture-Project/README.md

 # Retail Store Application – Software Architecture Project

-This repository contains a minimal retail application built as part of a software architecture course.
-The goal of this project checkpoint is to demonstrate how to structure a two-tier system (client + database) using Python’s standard library only.
-It provides a simple web interface for managing a product catalogue, registering/logging in users, adding items to a cart, and checking out.
-All data is stored locally in an SQLite database, and the persistence layer is abstracted via Data Access Objects (DAOs).
+This repository contains an enhanced retail application used to explore software architecture patterns and quality attributes.
+While the original checkpoint showcased a simple two‑tier system, the updated version demonstrates how to build a more feature‑rich system using only Python’s standard library.
+It now supports concurrency, external integrations, partner feed ingestion, extensible payment methods, circuit breaking, retry logic, metrics, logging and real‑time flash sales.
+Data continues to be stored locally in SQLite, and the persistence layer is abstracted via Data Access Objects (DAOs).

 ## Team Members